segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

     <td>
   A required array of objects describing the objects and properties being set.

-  Must consist of at least one json object and a maximum of 10.
+  Must consist of at least one JSON object and a maximum of 10.

     </td>
   </tr>